 The fuel prices are quite high in Jordan, it’s like 1 JD (1.4 USD) for one liter of gasoline.
 We drove around 900 km during the week (you can check our detailed itinerary here) and paid 65 JD (92 USD) for fuel.

 Full day tour with an overnight stay at the Wadi Rum

 We booked a 1 day jeep tour at Wadi Rum Nomads with an overnight stay at their base camp.
-During the daytime we visited many famous sites around the desert like the Lawrence spring, the Khazali canyon and the Burdah rock bridge.
-Gosh, those landscapes are just so incredible!
-After sunset they drove us to the campsite where we spent the night in a two-person tent.
-The tour was 65 JD (85€) per person including a Beduin guide, transportation with a jeep, overnight stay at the camp and all the meals and drinks during our stay (lunch, dinner and breakfast).
+During the daytime, we visited many famous sites around the desert like the Lawrence spring, the Khazali canyon, and the Burdah rock bridge.

+After sunset, they drove us to the campsite where we spent the night in a two-person tent.
+The tour was 130 JD (185 USD) for two people including a Beduin guide, transportation with a jeep, overnight stay at the camp, and all the meals and drinks during our stay (lunch, dinner, and breakfast).

 Snorkeling in Aqaba

 Aqaba is really famous for its underwater life.
 The water is always warm and crystal clear which makes it the perfect place for snorkeling or scuba diving.
 We booked a tour with Deep Blue Dive Center and it was wonderful!
 I decided to try snorkeling first, but they are organizing diving tours as well.

 The price for the snorkeling tour was 70 JD (100 USD) for two people, while it would have been 150 JD (210 USD) for the diving tour.

 Actually, both groups were on the same boat and we had the same spots, only half of the group went diving and half of them stayed for snorkeling.
 The tour included a 4-hour long boat trip with 3 different snorkeling/diving spots, a delicious lunch, and soft drinks.